 The FDA has awarded orphan drug status to SOR-C13 for the treatment of ovarian cancer and for the treatment of pancreatic cancer.

 The study also provided preliminary indications of anticancer activity for SOR-C13.
 After the first two cycles of treatment, 55% of patients had stable disease.
 One patient that came into the study with progressive disease was stable for more than one year.
 Promising anti-tumor activity was seen in both patients with pancreatic ductal adenocarcinoma, who had each failed three prior regimens of anticancer therapy.
 One of these patients showed a 27% reduction in tumor size after 4 treatment cycles which correlated with a validated blood biomarker for pancreatic cancer.
 The FDA has awarded orphan drug status to SOR-C13 for the treatment of ovarian cancer and for the treatment of pancreatic cancer.

 For a comprehensive description of our Phase 1 clinical trial please see the attached paper published in the journal Investigational New Drugs.

 SOR-C13 provides a unique mechanism for anticancer activity, through inhibition of the TRPV6 calcium channel activity.
-Based on good drug tolerability and manageable safety profile, and coupled with promising anti-tumor activity, further studies to investigate SOR-C13 as an anti-cancer agent are planned for early 2018.
+Based on good drug tolerability and manageable safety profile, and coupled with promising anti-tumor activity, further studies to investigate SOR-C13 as an anti-cancer agent are planned for 2018.

 The absence of toxicity commonly observed with cytotoxic agents provides a rationale for investigation of SOR-C13 with background antineoplastic agents (i.e., combination with other cancer drugs) to increase anticancer efficacy with reduced risk of cumulative or overlapping toxicities.